atsheehan/curriculum/lessons/migrations/migrations.md

 psql songs_db
 ```

-Pay attention to the output of these commands.
+Pay attention to the output of the `createdb` command.
 Silence is golden.

-Now type:
+Now type the following into `psql`:

 ```sql
 CREATE TABLE songs(id SERIAL PRIMARY KEY, name TEXT, album TEXT, artist TEXT);